 It also had skor pieces.
 If you’ve never had a skor bar it’s like a hard caramel stick that’s flat and has almond pieces in it.
 It’s then covered in chocolate.
 I couldn’t take a bite of this desert.
 I wanted to, but I couldn’t get my mind past the thought that this piece of heaven was going to cause anaphylactic shock brought on by an allergy to nuts.
 [I should take this time to note that I am not allergic to nuts.
 However my father is.
 Because my mom was afraid (and a first time mom) I was I was basically told I was allergic and forbidden from eating them.
 She never had me tested and I grew up assuming if I ate nuts I might die.
 The exception to this was peanuts because my father can eat peanuts with no reaction.]

-My heart was racing and I had what I later understood to be a panic attack.
+My heart was racing, I felt as though I couldn’t breathe and I was having what I later understood to be a panic attack.
 That was it.
-So for two years I suffered with daily panic attacks, too afraid to take medication out of fear that, you guessed it, I’d suffer anaphylaxis.
+So for two years I suffered with multiple, daily panic attacks, too afraid to take medication out of fear that, you guessed it, I’d suffer anaphylaxis.
 I finally got around to taking medication to help after I decided to move to South Korea and decided I couldn’t go live in a foreign land with this this disorder because I would only become thinner.
 (I’d dropped down to about 130lbs because I was not eating enough and was always at max stress.)

 Of course non of this inherently meant I was destined to be an alcoholic.
 I don’t think it even caused my desire to drink.
 I think it’s probably just co morbid; meaning they symptoms appeared together and (were potentially) linked somehow.
 I did know this: I spend virtually every waking moment scared to death of, well, death.
 But there was something that diverted my attention and made me feel invincible!
 Unfortunately that thing was beer and I quickly found that my heaven-sent stress management was less heaven and more hell.
 From there, sparing the details so as not to breach anyone else’s privacy, my life went into a tailspin.